v2.0.0 — Now on GitHub Marketplace

 SQL Injection

-Detects unsafe string formatting in database queries — both raw SQL and ORM misuse — across Python and JavaScript code.
+Detects unsafe string formatting in database queries and command construction patterns across all supported language scanners.

 OWASP A03 · Critical